Request a private ruling

 - to provide you with legal advice – if your situation involves complex and technical legislation, you need to seek independent legal advice before requesting a ruling

-- based on a hypothetical scenario or a general opinion on how the legislation should operate
+- based on a hypothetical scenario or a general opinion on how the legislation should work

-- to evaluate alternatives and advise on options resulting in the least liability for tax or duty
+- to evaluate options and advise on options resulting in the lowest tax or duty

 - to engage in an iterative process if you previously received an unfavourable decision and are requesting another ruling for a similar, although modified, situation

-- to confirm that all evidentiary requirements are met in order to obtain an exemption or refund.
+- to confirm that all evidentiary requirements for an exemption or refund are met.

 -